Getting Started

 Largemouth Classification

-• All students on a team must be enrolled in same school or at feeder schools that serve the same high school.
+• All students on a team must be enrolled at the same school or at feeder schools that serve the same high school.

 Smallmouth Classification